 What happens at a consulting assessment centre?

 One of the interviews at an assessment centre may be a case study interview.
 You’ll be presented with a business problem and asked to come up with a solution.
 Assessors will be looking at how you process information, solve problems and react to new and surprising situations.
-For more on case study interviews, see our article on how to ace them and find some good practice cases here.
+For more on case study interviews, see our article on how to ace them.

 Often candidates have taken a psychometric test when they first submitted their application.
 At some assessment centres they are asked to take a follow-up test, to validate their online score.
 In other firms, the test at this stage will be more about understanding how you approach problem solving and can size up a situation, such as the problem-solving test given by McKinsey & Company.